kenotron/just-task/README.md

+# UPDATE: THIS REPO IS DEPRECATED IN FAVOR OF https://github.com/microsoft/just
+# ALL PRs will need to be done against that repo

 # Just

 `Just` is a build task definition library.
 It stands on the shoulders of two excellent and well tested libraries: [undertaker](https://github.com/gulpjs/undertaker) and [yargs](https://github.com/yargs/yargs).